Excel VBA: Modeless MsgBox (Create with 3 Ways)

 “Modeless” or “non-modal” user interface windows in VBA allow the user to communicate with the application or worksheet while the window is still open.
 A modeless window, in other terms, does not prevent the user from reaching other portions of the software or spreadsheet.
 It requires the user to respond to the dialog box before continuing with other actions.
 Before continuing to utilize the application or spreadsheet, the user must either close the window or respond.
 In this respect, a modeless or non-modal dialog box is different from the default modal one.

-Excel VBA Modeless MsgBox: Create with These 3 Ways
+Excel VBA Modeless MsgBox: Create in 3 Ways

 Dataset to create modeless msgbox using vba in excel

-1. Incorporating Private Function to Generate Modeless MsgBox Without UserForm
+Method 1 – Incorporating a Private Function to Generate a Modeless MsgBox Without a UserForm

 Clicking on command button to open modeless msgbox and interacting outside it while the msgbox is still open